jhuix/vscode-markdown-preview-showdown/README.md

 * `markdown-preview-showdown.chromePath`:

     Chrome executable path, which is used for Puppeteer export.
-Leaving it empty means the path will be found automatically.
+Leaving it empty means the path will be found automatically `(only for windows)`.

 ## Keybindings